Cultural Safety Training

 Testimonials

-“I am very pleased to feedback the importance of and benefit I received from the Cultural safety Programme I undertook at Moorundi in September 2022.
+“I am very pleased to feedback the importance of and benefit I received from the Cultural Safety Programme I undertook at Moorundi in September 2022.
 The method of “taking” us through time and then working in groups to put ourselves at the historical time and place was very powerful and emotionally challenging.
 I felt as though I was changed by the experience, even though I had thought of myself as reasonably culturally informed and sensitive.
-There was a real sense of connection made between us , the participants.
-I would highly recommend this training”. - GP October 2022.
+There was a real sense of connection made between us, the participants.
+I would highly recommend this training”.
+GP September 2022.